Skip to content

 Student usually file their CPT applications 2 to 3 weeks prior to the semester start date.
 They must complete the SEVIS transfer before file their CPT applications.

-Will there be a gap during the OPT to CPT transition?
+Will there be a gap during the transition from OPT to Day 1 CPT?

-Yes, after students transfer his/her SEVIS record, They OPT status will become invalid immediately the next day.
+Yes, after students transfer their SEVIS record, their OPT status will become invalid immediately the next day.
 They are not allowed to work until they receive CPT authorization from their new school.

 To narrow this gap, it is essential to apply to the new school and submit the CPT application as soon as possible, as the review of CPT applications can take 3-5 business days.